ISTE-VIT/The-CP-Companion/README.md

 - **Improves Logic**

 Programming logic improves by practice.
 You are smart from the very beginning.
-With competitive programming, you continuously train yourself with algorithmic problems that test the better out of your current logic skills.
+With competitive programming, you continuously train yourself with problems that test the better out of your current logic skills.
 By practicing more and more you get better and this improves your programming logic.

 - **Makes you more focused and faster**